-What is Group Discussion?
+What is a Group Discussion?

 "Group" is a collection of individuals who have regular contact and frequent interaction and who work together to achieve a common set of goals.
 "Discussion" is the process whereby two or more people exchange information or ideas in a face-to-face situation to achieve a goal.
 The goal, or end product, maybe increased knowledge, agreement leading to action, disagreement leading to competition or resolution or perhaps only a clearing of the air or a continuation of the status-quo.

+As in a football game, where you play like a team, passing the ball to each team member and aim for a common goal, GD is also based on teamwork, incorporating views of different team members to reach a common goal.
 So, a group discussion refers to a communicative situation that allows its participants to share their views and opinions with other participants.
 It is a systematic exchange of information, views and opinions about a topic, problem, issue or situation among the members of a group who share some common objectives.

 Why is a "GD" conducted?

+Since, team work is an essential element of business management and corporate work-sphere, a person’s ability to perform well in a GD is very critical for a successful career.
 A GD helps to achieve group goals as well as individual goals.
 The examiner can evaluate both the personality traits and group skills of candidates participating in a G.D.
 It is basically a situation test wherein a sample of a candidate’s group worthiness and potential as a worker comes out quite explicitly.